 Hyperhidrosis is a condition that can range from mild to extreme, and choosing the right treatment is based on the severity of your case.
 For many, switching from deodorant to antiperspirant may be the best solution, while others require lifestyle changes, including medication.

 1. Topical Treatments

 Before prescribing any medication, your doctor may first prefer to start with a topical treatment.
 Topical treatments for excessive sweat are usually in the form of prescription-strength antiperspirants that temporarily block your sweat glands, preventing sweat from reaching the surface of the skin.
-Unlike deodorant, which simply masks the smell of sweat, antiperspirants act as a temporary block of the sweat ducts and usually contains higher concentrations of an aluminum salt.
+Unlike deodorant, which simply masks the smell of sweat, antiperspirants act as a temporary block of the sweat ducts and usually contain higher concentrations of aluminum salt.

 Antiperspirants are not only for your underarms and can be applied on your hands and feet as well.
 Simply roll or spray on your antiperspirant as instructed.

 There are a number of oral medications available to help manage excessive sweating.
 These are prescribed by your doctor.
 These medications limit sweating by preventing the stimulation of sweat glands.